SyysBiir/json-to-http-query-string/README.md

 # JSON to HTTP Query string
-> This package allows you to convert JSON to Http query string.
+> This package allows you to convert JSON to Http query string

 ## Getting Started
 To install the module, run the following in the command line: